 Quitting Smoking or Vaping

-Quitting tobacco can be one of the hardest things to do, however it is also one of the greatest ways to prevent disease and death.
+Quitting tobacco can be one of the hardest things to do, however it is also one of the greatest ways to help prevent disease and death.

 Building a plan is very important to help you be successful in quitting.
 To get started, watch these videos to learn how to build a quitting plan, set goals and deal with cravings.
 If you decide that medications will be part of your plan to quit, you can find out more about prescription medications and about Nicotine Replacement Therapy (NRT) like patches, inhalers, gum and lozenges.
 These products Also, check out the videos about Nicotine Replacement Therapy (NRT) and how to properly use these products.